New Zealander Thomasin McKenzie is a versatile actor who attentively approaches her craft with elegance and vigour.

 Thank you, Cameron, I really appreciate that.
 It has been lovely to talk to you and you’ve had such great questions.
 You’ve really made me think [laughs].

-Joy will be available to watch globally on Netflix, November 22nd, 2024.
+Joy is available to stream globally on Netflix on November 22nd, 2024.

 Follow Thomasin McKenzie at @thomasin.mckenzie on Instagram.